Thursday 22 May 2025, Leonardo da Vinci – A Curious Man

 Operatic Arias focusing on Puccini

-Performed by John Grave with students past and present from Chichester University’s Italian Music Department
+Performed by Jon Grave with students past and present from Chichester University’s Italian Music Department

 The programme will include the following pieces: